Iraq nationals: National Expert on Climate Change

 Required Skills and Experience

-University degree (Graduate degree preferred, e.g. PhD) in environmental science, climate change, or similar/equivalent.
+University degree (Graduate degree preferred, e.g. PhD or master’s degree) in environmental science, climate change, or similar/equivalent.

 - At least 15 years of relevant professional experience (ideally, including policy making and high-level coordination) and a good understanding of the current situation in Iraq.